zkchong/ds-docker/README.md

 - sklearn
 - pyspark

-Please check the version of these modules at `./Dockerfile`.
+Please check the detail at `./environment.yml`.

-We also mount the following aws s3 folder into `./home/ds_user/s3/`.
+We also mount the following aws s3 folder into `/home/ds_user/s3/`.
 - adc-ds-dev
 - adc-ds-factdata
 - adc-ds-lms